It’s quite reasonable to want to know your guinea pigs’ lifespan.

 If approved, guinea pigs would run and even dig up holes.
 Creating a natural environment for guinea pigs to be themselves helps to improve their overall well-being significantly.

 It is also very vital that a clean space is maintained.
-Ensure to keep their enclosure and surroundings clean and germ-free.
+Ensure that their enclosure and surroundings are clean and germ-free.

 Guinea pigs, unlike actual pigs, are tiny and can quickly become infected by fungi, bacteria, and sometimes viruses.